Route 66 Thru Arizona

 Just south of the intersection where Route 66 turns west and Hwy 77 continues south, you’ll see Holbrook’s historic railroad depot.
 The depot has been nicely restored.
 Its historical significance comes from when Geronimo, the famed Apache military leader, surrendered in 1886 and was taken to this depot to be sent to a prisoner of war camp in Florida.

 Further south, past the depot, is a very large petrified wood shop.
 Unlike the other shops along I-40, this one specializes in gem-quality specimens, as well as very large pieces of petrified wood.
 Walking around this store is almost like walking around a museum.
 In our opinion, this is a worthwhile stop.
+Incidentally, the road this shop is on leads to the southern end of Petrified Forest N.P. discussed earlier.

 Support Us